When the W3C defined the HTML DOM specification much of what they included

 attributes should be made available as named members of the

-elements collection under their ID
+elements collection under their IDs (with the same

 implications for back-compatibility with really ancient browsers).